 Why critical thinking is the most vital skill in the age of data and AI

 The arrival of big data and generative AI at our fingertips has created a tsunami of opportunities.
 If we want to ride this wave or stay afloat professionally, aren’t the most vital skills directly related to data and AI?
 In a sense, they are.
 Let’s start with data.
 Why do we want to analyze data?
-Data analytics and data science have the same end goal as critical thinking: Making better judgments and decisions.
-Core critical thinking skills like asking valuable questions, gathering and scrutinizing evidence, and constructing a logical argument are needed to solve any novel problem.
+Data analytics and data science have the same end goal as critical thinking: making better judgments and decisions.
+To solve any new problem, we need core critical thinking skills.
+These include asking good questions, examining evidence, and building a logical argument.
 We can develop a better solution to some of these problems by analyzing data.
 Therefore, thinking critically is essential to doing anything worthwhile with data.

-Sure, you can spin up elaborate data models without a solid grounding in critical thinking, just as you can rant about the earth’s shape without a solid grounding in geography.
+Sure, you can create complex data models without critical thinking.
+You can also rant about the Earth’s shape without knowing geography.
 But in my experience, models and analyses produced by people inept at critical thinking rarely do anything useful.
 A 2019 survey by VentureBeat AI reported that “87% of data science projects never make it into production.”
 The same year, a Gartner survey found that “80% of analytics insights will not deliver business outcomes through 2022.”
 We don’t know how many of these failures stem from a deficit of critical thinking.
-But surely, it would have been wise to teach these people to ask valuable questions and think through how they would use their answers before building their models.
+But it would have been wise to teach these people to ask valuable questions.
+They should have thought about how to use the answers before building their models.

 I’m not trying to trash-talk data skills.
 I wholeheartedly agree they are valuable and growing ever more valuable.
-However, I must address the almost cultish fetishization of being “data-driven” that pre-supposes data as the solution to every problem.
+I must address the cult-like obsession with being “data-driven.”
+It assumes data is the answer to every problem.
 I can see how this mentality arises.
 Data analysis is an advanced tool that unlocks exciting possibilities.
-But shoehorning data into every problem is as bonkers as a doctor saying, “The MRI machine is the most advanced tool in this hospital, so let’s scan every patient with it.”
+But cramming data into every problem is as bonkers as a doctor saying, “The MRI is the most advanced tool here, so let’s scan every patient with it.”

 Brent Dykes defines a “data-driven” company as “oriented to make strategic and tactical decisions based on data rather than opinion or gut instinct.”
 Let’s look at an example of a company that went all in on placing data above intuition.
 Andrew Mason founded Groupon in 2006.
 By 2011, he’d taken it public with a $12.5 billion valuation, the biggest IPO since Google!
 At the heart of their business was a daily email offering their subscribers deals with heavy discounts on local experiences.
 Eventually, someone wondered, why not try running two emails a day?
 Andrew’s instinct was, “That sounds awful…who wants to get two emails every single day from a company.”
 However, Groupon prided itself on being a data-driven company.
 So, he agreed to run a test and let the data speak for itself.
 Unsubscribe rates did go up slightly, but purchases soared.
 The data had spoken.
 Or so it seemed.